National Association of State Retirement Administrators

 Figure N

-As shown in Figure O, according to investment consultant Callan, the median investment return for plans with a FY-end date of June 30, 2021, (the FY-end date used by approximately three-fourths of the funds in the survey), was an exceptionally strong 25.8 percent; the return for plans whose fiscal year-end is 12/31 (used by most other plans) was 13.7 percent.
+As shown in Figure O, according to investment consultant Callan, the median investment return for plans with a FY-end date of June 30, 2022, (the FY-end date used by approximately three-fourths of the funds in the survey), was negative 9.35 percent; the return for plans whose fiscal year-end is 12/31 (used by most other plans) was negative 12.7 percent.
+These returns mark a sharp reversal of rates from the prior fiscal year and effectively cancel out, on an actuarial basis, the previous year’s positive returns.
 As discussed in the narrative accompanying Figure C, because most plans phase in, or smooth, their investment gains and losses over several years (five years for most plans), returns over periods of four or five years are more consequential to funding levels than the return of any single year.

 Figure O

-As shown in Figures P and Q, from the beginning of this survey (and for several years preceding), until FY 11, the median investment return assumption used by public pension plans was 8.0 percent.
-Following the sharp decline in global capital markets in 2008-09 and the decline in interest rates and projected returns on most major asset classes that followed the Great Financial Crisis, every plan in the Survey reduced its assumed investment return, some more than once.
-This trend resulted in a reduction to the median return assumption to 7.0 percent in FY 21.
+As shown in Figures P and Q, from the beginning of this survey (and for several years preceding), until FY 11, the median investment return assumption used by the 131 public pension plans in the Survey was 8.0 percent.
+Following the sharp decline in global capital markets in 2008-09 and the decline in interest rates and projected returns on major asset classes that followed the Great Financial Crisis, every plan in the Survey reduced its assumed investment return, many more than once.
+This trend resulted in a reduction to the median return assumption to 7.0 percent in FY 21, where it remained in FY 22.
 Figure P compares the distribution of investment return assumptions for each fiscal year since the inception of the Survey, and Figure Q illustrates the steady reduction in assumed rates of return, particularly since 2009.

 Reducing a plan’s investment return assumption increases its projected liabilities and the plan’s cost.
 The extended period of reductions in the investment return assumption has created a strong headwind to pension plans’ efforts to improve their funding level: even as benefit levels have been reduced and contribution rates increased, funding levels for many plans have struggled to improve due partly to lower investment return assumptions.